uxlfoundation/oneAPI-spec/source/elements/oneMath/source/domains/stats/onemath_stats_raw_sum.rst

 .. rubric:: Description and Assumptions

-The oneapi::mkl::stats::raw_sum function is used to compute an array of raw sums up to the 4th order (raw sums for each dataset's dimension).
+The oneapi::math::stats::raw_sum function is used to compute an array of raw sums up to the 4th order (raw sums for each dataset's dimension).

 :ref:`onemath_stats_raw_sum` supports the following precisions for data: